Vocabulary Superseded — 2026-07-06

 The Ore Track

 The second analogy — ore smelted in fire — doubles the foam image with a metallurgical parallel.
 When precious metal is smelted, dross rises to the surface: it is the waste material, lighter than the metal, rising because it is less dense, less real, less substantial.
-Al-Bahrani's Al-Burhan collects a narration from Imam Ali (as) on this passage: "What rises to the surface in smelting is like the Batil that rises to positions of apparent authority.
+Al-Bahrani's Al-Burhan collects a narration from Imam Ali (A.S.) on this passage: "What rises to the surface in smelting is like the Batil that rises to positions of apparent authority.
 The pure metal that remains — from which something useful is made — is the Haq that outlasts every era of apparent Batil dominance."
 The smelting process is necessary, not regrettable: Batil rising is part of how Haq is separated, purified, and made available for use.

 The Definitive Criterion